- As low as $632/Night

 - Approximately 1322 square feet

 Perched above the palm trees and looking out on the water of the Atlantic, this three bedroom, three bath Shipwatch villa offers a comfortable getaway for your Isle of Palms vacation.
-Savor delightful interiors, expansive vistas of the ocean and lush beach landscape from the privacy of a charmingly furnished living room and the master bedroom.
+Appreciate handsome interiors, expansive vistas of the ocean and lush beach landscape from the privacy of a attractively furnished living room and the master bedroom.
 A entirely equipped kitchen with tile floor and bar seating for two, in addition to the dining area with table and chairs for six provides plenty of space and convenience for your mealtime needs.
 If you prefer al fresco dining, appreciate your meals at a four seat table on the balcony as inhale the salty breeze and the sounds of the sea.
-Only steps from the beach and the Shipwatch pool, this villa has sleeping for seven including a king bed in the master bedroom, a second bedroom with a queen bed, and a third bedroom with a queen bed and a double bed, each bedroom with its own well appointed bathroom.
+Just steps from the beach and the Shipwatch pool, this roomy villa comfortably sleeps seven.
+The master bedroom features a king bed with a brand-new bed upgrade as of March 2025.
+The second bedroom offers a queen bed, while the third bedroom includes both a queen and a double bed.
+Each bedroom has its own well-appointed bathroom for added convenience.
 So settle in to island life and make yourself at home in the bright, clean ambiance of this welcoming ocean front Lowcountry villa.

 ---LAYOUT---